- Home Improvement

 Rule of Thumb When Sizing an Air Conditioner

 When the call is borderline on which size unit to use, always go with the smaller.
 A larger unit will cool the home faster but will not dehumidify the home properly.
 Dehumidification is very important when talking about air conditioning performance.

 Choosing a Furnace Size

-The furnace size or BTU, will be chosen based on the same information as your A/C for the most part but considering the fan potential of the furnace is very important.
-The fan in your furnace must be able to push enough air to properly assist the air conditioner.
-In this case, the rule of thumb is that 400 CFM (cubic feet / minute) is needed per ton of air conditioning.
+The furnace size (or BTU) will be chosen based on the same information you used to choose your A/C requirements, but considering the fan potential of the furnace is also very important.
+The fan must be able to push enough air to properly assist the air conditioner.
+In this case, the rule of thumb is that 400 CFM (cubic feet per minute) is needed per ton of air conditioning.

-We discussed locating your A/C unit as near as possible to your furnace and to help you with options, try to locate your furnace centrally in your home.
+We discussed locating your A/C unit as close as possible to your furnace.
+Also try to locate your furnace centrally in your home.
 This will not only help provide you with more options for A/C location but more evenly disperse the air supplied by the furnace.
-This in turn will help keep the home at a more even temperature throughout.
+This, in turn, will help keep the home at a more even temperature throughout.

 One last item to consider with furnace location is where you will be venting the chimney.
 With lower efficiency units, you will want to be near the "chase" or framed space where the chimney will run up through the home.
 Higher efficiency units will vent out of the side of the home and therefore will give you less limitations on furnace location.

 Where to Place Your Thermostat